 The first golfing stop was Château de Bretesche near Missilac.
 This is a lovely course set in the grounds of an old but impressive chateau.
 The club has a number of houses to rent and has a good restaurant offering in the clubhouse.
 Adjacent to the club is a Relais & Châteaux plush hotel for those wanting a bit more luxury.

-We played Sable Solesmes which as three 9 holes courses and this is equally delightful.
+Down nearer the Loire we played Sable Solesmes which as three 9 holes courses and this is equally delightful.

 Not connected to golf but a wonderful visit was to Ile de Noirmoutier and also Ile de Re both of which sit off the coast and are connected by causeways.
 Both have a sense of being frozen in time and are well worth a couple of days to explore.

-We liked the course and the surrounding area and subsequently, when funds became available, bought a property in a local village.
+We liked the course and the surrounding area and subsequently, when funds became available, we bought a property in a local village.